-9.6.
-Removing Flue Spigot Collar.
+- 8.6 Removing Flue Spigot Collar.
+Remove baffle plate from firebox to give access to the flue spigot collar securing screws.
 Unscrew 4 x M6 securing screws from inside the firebox and remove spigot collar.
-When re-assembling either use a suitable fireproof gasket or fire cement.

-9.7.
-Removing Outer Casing.
-1. Unscrew 2 x M6 screws securing lower casing to stove legs.
-2. Unscrew and remove 4 x M4 screws from both left and right upper casing brackets.
-Remove the brackets from the firebox itself to allow removal of the casing as easily as possible.

-9.8.
-Door Hinge Adjustment.
+When re-assembling either use a suitable fireproof gasket or fire cement. - 8.7 Removing Outer Casing.
+Unscrew side mounting screws securing rear casing to stove firebox.
+Remove top plate and unscrew and remove casing fixing screws from both left and right upper casing brackets.
+The casing can now be disengaged from the base support brackets. - 8.8 Door Hinge Adjustment.
 Door alignment may be adjusted by slackening the door hinge securing screws and re-positioning the hinge to suit.
 This will adjust the horizontal alignment.
-For front-back alignment carefully adjust the hinges mounted on the stove body.
-Check the door seals with a paper strip all around after any adjustment to prove they are still sealing correctly.
-NOTE: It is important that the door is adjusted correctly for the door latches to work correctly.
-Please also make sure that the latches are operating as they should and adjust the spring latches or the latch pins on the stove body are adjusted as required.

-9.9.
-Smoke Control Air Limiter.
-1. If the stove is to be used to burn seasoned wood logs in a Smoke Control Zone in the UK, the Smoke Control air limiter bracket must be fitted.
+Check the door seals with a paper strip all around after any adjustment to prove they are still sealing correctly. - 8.9 Smoke Control Air Limiter.
+If the stove is to be used to burn seasoned (or kiln dried) wood logs in a Smoke Control Zone in the UK, the Smoke Control air limiter bracket must be fitted.
 This bracket prevents the air control being completely closed when the stove is used to burn wood.
 To change to smokeless coal operation the door must be opened and the lever deliberately lifted and moved from the wood control side (left) to the coal control side (right) before lighting the fire.
-2. To attach or remove the bracket, use the 2 x M6 cap screws provided as shown.
+To attach or remove the bracket, use the 2 x M6 cap screws provided as shown.
 Do not lean the stove forwards when moving it to access this control bracket as it will likely damage the air control lever.
 Either fit without moving the stove or tilt it left, right or to the rear.